jonnonz1/nz-statute-book/acts/public/1978/securities-act-1978.md

 (2C) In subsection (2B), relevant person or persons means,— (a) in the case of subsection (2)(b) or (c), the contributory mortgage broker:
   (b) in the case of subsection (2)(d), the contributory mortgage broker and every director of the broker's nominee company.
-(3) Where the FMA makes an order under subsection (2) of this section— (a) it shall forthwith notify the broker of the order and the reasons therefor; and (b) it may notify any other person or persons of the order and the reasons therefor.
+(3) Where the FMA makes an order under subsection (2)— (a) it shall forthwith notify the broker of the order and the reasons therefor; and (b) it may notify any other person or persons of the order and the reasons therefor.
-(4) Any such order made by the FMA under subsection (2) of this section may be made upon such terms and conditions as the FMA sees fit and shall have effect according to its tenor.
+(4) Any such order made by the FMA under subsection (2) may be made upon such terms and conditions as the FMA sees fit and shall have effect according to its tenor.

 ### 44C Powers and duties of persons appointed to act as broker
-(1) Where a person (in this section called the appointee) has been appointed by the FMA to act as a contributory mortgage broker in respect of contributory mortgages under section 44B(2)(c) of this Act, the appointee shall have and may exercise all the powers of the contributory mortgage broker he or she is appointed to replace (in this section called the defaulting broker), including, but without limitation, the following powers—
+(1) Where a person (in this section called the appointee) has been appointed by the FMA to act as a contributory mortgage broker in respect of contributory mortgages under section 44B(2)(c), the appointee shall have and may exercise all the powers of the contributory mortgage broker he or she is appointed to replace (in this section called the defaulting broker), including, but without limitation, the following powers—
   (a) to take and to retain possession of all property, whatsoever and wheresoever situated, of the defaulting broker and his or her nominee company relating to the contributory mortgages which were being managed by the defaulting broker (in this section called the mortgages) and to hold and administer that property for the benefit of the contributors to the mortgages in their respective rights and interests:
   (b) to demand and receive all money payable to the defaulting broker on account of the mortgages:
   (c) to sue for and recover all debts due and other money payable to the defaulting broker on account of the mortgages: